• Artists

 Matney Gallery:

 This show really comes out of long-standing relationships.
 I’ve been working with many of these artists for years.
 I don’t put together exhibitions by picking pieces to fit a specific style—it’s more like working with a living collection.
-These artists—Garth Fry, Jill Carnes, Rebecca, Olga Tobreluts, Steve Prince, and others—they’re part of an ongoing story here.
+These artists—Garth Fry, Jill Carnes, Rebecca Shkeyrov, Olga Tobreluts, Steve Prince, and others—they’re part of an ongoing story here.
 I see my role as helping to amplify their voices in museum and collector contexts, and to make space for their work to be seen and understood on deeper terms.

 Glenn Shepard: